antonWetzel/blender-to-godot/README.md

 ## Limitations

-Instances of the imported file are not updated, until the scene is reopened.
+Instances of the imported file are not updated until the scene is reopened.

 ## Inner Workings